Takis Gonias: Tactics

 "In Greece we do not understand how the game of football is played.
 Even football players do not know how to play football.
-They know positioning on the court, but don't know the usefulness of the position.
+They know positioning on the pitch, but don't know the usefulness of the position.
 Football today is taught.
 Respect for the coach has disappeared in football.
 I have raised the bar and I will make it.
 I will succeed because of the know-how.
 When I was a player I was kicking a ball, I did not play football."

 — —Gonias on his approach to coaching during a TV interview, early in his managerial career.

-Gonias' teams place much emphasis on retaining possession of the ball and dictating play, often playing a high defensive line with the full backs pushing high up their respective sides.
+Gonias' teams placed much emphasis on retaining possession of the ball and dictating play, often playing a high defensive line with the full-backs pushing high up their respective sides.
 His teams are usually young, and rely heavily on passing and positional interchange to retain possession, a style of play reminiscent of the tiki-taka style of football.
 As a result, his teams often achieve possession percentages close to 60-70% throughout the game, but are also known to easily concede goals on the counterattack.
 His unwavering approach to the game regardless of the opponent and match progression, has often been openly questioned by the press and fans as inappropriate for the realities of the second tier of the Greek football league system.
 Gonias has therefore built a reputation in Greece for his post-match analysis during statements to the press, and his tendency to get overly defensive when questioned about his tactics.

+Death

+Gonias died on 24 June 2026, at the age of 54, after battling an unnamed illness.